Skip to main content

 • Sorting: Let learners categorize information by dragging and dropping items.

-For example, in a product training lesson, a hot button activity might let learners click on different parts of a dashboard to learn what each function does.
+For example, in a product training lesson, a hot button tile might let learners click on different parts of a software dashboard to learn what each function does.

 Section Dividers and Templates

 As lessons grow, it helps to break content into sections.
-Section dividers act as markers, helping learners navigate longer lessons.
+Section dividers act as markers, creating a visual breather and helping learners navigate longer lessons.

-For teams building multiple lessons with similar structure, page templates ensure consistency.
-You might create a “Policy Introduction” template with a header, text, and video tile so that every policy lesson has the same format.
+For teams building multiple lessons with a similar structure, saved page templates ensure consistency.
+You might create a “Policy Introduction” template with a header, text tile, and video tile so that every policy lesson has the exact same opening format.

 Key Takeaways